Analytic de Rham stacks of Fargues-Fontaine curves: Perfectoidization and analytic de Rham stacks

 \item \textit{standard Berkovich smooth} if there is some $r>0$ such that $B$ is of the form with $k\leq n$ such that the determinant of the matrix $(\frac{\partial f_j}{\partial T_j})_{i,j=1}^k$ is invertible on $B$.

 \item \textit{standard Berkovich \'etale} if it is standard Berkovich-smooth with $n=k$. \end{enumerate} \end{definition}

-\begin{lemma} \ \begin{enumerate} \item Standard Berkovich smooth (resp. \'etale) maps of Gelfand rings are $\dagger$-formally smooth (resp.\ \'etale).
+\begin{lemma} \ \begin{enumerate} \item Standard Berkovich smooth (resp.\ \'etale) maps of Gelfand rings are $\dagger$-formally smooth (resp.\ \'etale).
 In particular, $A\to A\langle T\rangle_{\leq 1}$ is $\dagger$-formally smooth.

-\item Berkovich smooth (resp. \'etale) maps of Gelfand rings are, locally in a strict cover, standard Berkovich smooth (resp. standard $\dagger$-\'etale).
+\item Berkovich smooth (resp.\ \'etale) maps of Gelfand rings are, locally in a strict cover, standard Berkovich smooth (resp. standard $\dagger$-\'etale).
 In particular, they are $\dagger$-formally smooth.

-\item $\dagger$-formally smooth (resp. \'etale) maps of Gelfand stacks are stable under pullbacks and compositions.
+\item $\dagger$-formally smooth (resp.\ \'etale) maps of Gelfand stacks are stable under pullbacks and compositions.

-\item Let $\{Y_i\to X\}$ be a cofiltered limit of $\dagger$-formally smooth (resp. \'etale) maps of (qfd) Gelfand stacks with $\dagger$-formally \'etale transitions maps.
-Then $\varprojlim_{i} Y_i\to X$ is $\dagger$-formally smooth. \end{enumerate} \end{lemma} \begin{proof} Part (1) follows from \cite[Proposition 3.4.7]{camargo2024analytic} and \cite[Proposition 3.7.4 (2)]{camargo2024analytic} as any standard Berkovich smooth (resp. \'etale) can be written as a filtered colimit of solid smooth maps along solid \'etale maps (we note that if $X,Y$ are represented by Gelfand rings, then \cref{sec:appr-gelf-rings-dagger-formally-smooth} agrees with \cite[Definition 3.7.2]{camargo2024analytic}, up to restricting to nilperfectoids).
+\item Let $\{Y_i\to X\}$ be a cofiltered limit of $\dagger$-formally smooth (resp.\ \'etale) maps of (qfd) Gelfand stacks with $\dagger$-formally \'etale transitions maps.
+Then $\varprojlim_{i} Y_i\to X$ is $\dagger$-formally smooth. \end{enumerate} \end{lemma} \begin{proof} Part (1) follows from \cite[Proposition 3.4.7]{camargo2024analytic} and \cite[Proposition 3.7.4 (2)]{camargo2024analytic} as analytic locally any standard Berkovich smooth (resp. \'etale) map can be written (on associated analytic stacks) as a filtered colimit of solid smooth maps along solid \'etale maps, in the sense of \cite[Definition 3.5.5]{camargo2024analytic} (we note that if $X,Y$ are represented by Gelfand rings, then \cref{sec:appr-gelf-rings-dagger-formally-smooth} agrees with \cite[Definition 3.7.2]{camargo2024analytic}, up to restricting to nilperfectoids).
 Part (2) follows from \cite[Theorem 3.5.6]{camargo2024analytic} as, locally in rational covers, a Berkovich smooth map (resp. a Berkovich \'etale map) can be written as a colimit of formally smooth (resp. \'etale) maps of solid finite presentation.
 Parts (3) and (4) are straightforward from the definitions. \end{proof}

 \begin{definition} Let $Y$ be a derived Berkovich space and let $C\subset |Y|$ be a locally closed subspace.
 We define the \textit{overconvergent neighbourhood of $C$ in $Y$} to be the substack $Y^{\dagger_{C}}\subset Y$ for the analytic topology whose $A$-valued points for $A$ a separable Gelfand ring are